oxillix/saas-ai-companion/README.md

-# ChatWithX: Chat with an AI agent that is trained to believe its person X
+# ChatWithX: Chat with an AI bot that is trained to believe its person X

 ## View the result here:
 https://saas-ai-companion-rouge.vercel.app/